athack-ctf/chall2025-detached-then-forgotten/solution/README.md

     ```
     ned-stash@ned-land:~$
     ```
-6. Now that we're logged in as `ned-stash`, let cat the flag
+6. Now that we're logged in as `ned-stash`, let's read the flag

    ```
    cat flag.txt